 • In a medium sauce pan melt the butter, once the butter is melted allow it to boil.
 Keep an eye on it, it will boil and then thick white foam will appear on top.
 Listen closely, once the butter stops making any popping noise, the butter is browned.
 Take off of the heat.
 Stir and you should see little brown bits and smell a nutty aroma.

-• Pour the browned butter into a medium sized glass bowl, add the brown sugar into the hot butter and stir.
-Allowing some of the sugar to dissolve in the butter.
+• Pour the browned butter into a medium sized glass bowl and allow to cool.

-• In a standing mixer add the browned butter mixture and granulated sugar.
-Whip until the butter has cooled.
+• In a standing mixer add the browned butter, shortening, brown sugar, and granulated sugar.
+Whip until combined.

 • Add in the eggs and vanilla, mix until combined.